pivot-access-ltd/bma-offline-docs/wip/how-to-build-maas-images-draft.md

 - [How to create Windows images](#heading--custom-windows-images)
 - [How to create other kinds of custom images](#heading--other-custom-images)

-You can customise most images as much or as little as you wish, then use them to deploy machines with MAAS.
+You can customise most images as much or as little as you wish, then use them to commission machines with MAAS.

 <a href="#heading--install-mib"><h3 id="heading--install-mib">How to install MAAS Image Builder</h3></a>